 A typical RV solar charging system consists of solar panels plus a solar charge controller (your battery charger for solar).
 To power household items (via standard 120 volt AC receptacles) you will also need a power inverter.
 Inverters convert DC battery power to household AC power and come in a variety of sizes measured in watts (e.g. 500, 1000, or 2000 watts).

 More RV Solar Information

 If you’re considering a permanent solar installation, I recommend taking some time to understand your options.
-Start by reading our Guide to RV Solar which covers basic solar concepts and answers common questions.
+Start by reading our Free Solar Panel Guide which also covers basic solar concepts and answers common questions.